 The state of consciousness found in Lifewave enlightenment is intermittent.
 That's another thing they don't tell you.
 Some have said it is permanent, but it is only permanent in one way.
 Ken Wilber says that the state he calls One Taste doesn't last but in a way you feel that you have never left it.1

 If they weren't so cagey about their state of consciousness we could learn under what conditions this state comes and goes.
 I suspect there are three conditions where it can arise.
 When they come out of meditation maybe they look around and see everything as part of themselves.
 When they are sitting quietly in a garden or a park perhaps it can come upon them.
-Or floating in the sea: Ken Wilber describes this state when he was floating in the sea.1
+Or in the sea: Ken Wilber describes this state when he was in the sea.1

 Maybe there are certain activities that don't require the conscious mind being active, such as driving a car.
 Learned actions become so routine that they are executed with minimal or no demand on active cognitive resources.
 Suzanne Segal experienced this state first when she was driving a car.
 I have seen two other accounts of people experiencing this state while driving.2